+The period of history between the reign of Trajan and the death of Marcus Aurelius — from 98 to 180 CE — is usually characterized as the height of the Roman Empire.
+The period was recognized as a golden age in part due to the character of the emperors themselves; it had begun, of course, with Trajan – the optimus princeps himself.
 Significantly, the emperors during this period all adopted their successors.
 Lacking biological heirs of their own, they instead appointed their successors from the ‘best of men’ available; meritocracy, not genealogy, appeared to be the principle that guided these emperors to imperial power.
 One would be forgiven for thinking that such a policy would put a stop to any issues surrounding the succession.
 The case of Hadrian dispelled any such notions.
-Reigning from AD 117 to 138, his reign was characterised by magnificent cultural expressions of Roman creativity.
+Reigning from 117 to 138 CE, his reign was characterized by magnificent cultural expressions of Roman creativity.
 It was, however, also marked by periods of conflict and tension.

 Succession: Emperor Hadrian, Trajan And The Roman Senate